nompelis/INPlutus/README.md

 value-exchange and "decentralized finance" platform.
 However, their products do not fit my personality.
 Consequently, I decided to go completely rogue and put my hacker-from-the-90s hat on, and do things in a way that they can be understood by me and be easily explained to others.
-In this vane attempt, I am trying to break down Plutus, and build a software stack that can be used _outside_ of IOHK/IOG's framework.
+In this vein attempt, I am trying to break down Plutus, and build a software stack that can be used _outside_ of IOHK/IOG's framework.
 If it further helps decentralization, even better.

-A REQUEST FOR HELP

-Can somebody please get a hold of Titto Assini's "Flat.pdf" document?
-He (https://github.com/tittoassini) is MIA and his site, where the Plutus Specification document references point to the file, is down.
-(What a fisasco...
-The single Plutus specification document I can find has no author, and the references are to a non-responsive site.
-You sense my frustration..)

 CONTENTS AND LOG-BOOK